desaijay315/djaytechdiary/ckfpdxmag002uyrs1eeeg3u13.md

-## DevOps 101 - Installing & Deploying Jenkins on AWS server - Part 1
+## DevOps 101 - Deploying & Configuring Jenkins on AWS server

 ![devops image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1601637194676/LME_wBajG.png)

+Hello!

-In this series, we are going to see how we can enable the entire CI/CD pipeline for a Nextjs app.
-This can also help for any of your other NodeJs projects.
+In this series, we are going to learn how we can enable the entire devops CI/CD pipeline for a custom application that can be deployed to the production.
+The goal of this series to deploy our Next.js application on Kubernetes.

+Our CI/CD pipeline build in our DevOps Bootcamp series can be used across all the NodeJs, Angular, React.Js and Vue.Js projects.
 It will enable a very minimal setup time with maximum output for the developers who want to spend more time working on the application features.

-This is a hands-on guide featuring all the tools we would be using in our continuous integration and continuous deployment process, hence my recommendation is to practice, run commands while you go through the blog.
+This is a hands-on guide featuring all the tools we would be using in our continuous integration and continuous deployment process, hence my recommendation is to practice, run commands while you go through the articles.

-Let’s discuss some of the pros of continuous integration and continuous deployment.
+**Let’s discuss some of the pros of continuous integration and continuous deployment.**

 - Faster Release Cycle
 - Fewer Bugs